 The biggest problem in advertising is the fallacies.
 Arguments which are flawed or use faulty logic.
 These include things such as the appeals to authority, fear, masses, emotion and others.
 In the interest of not turning this post into a novel I’ll quickly go over a couple, but I strongly encourage everyone to look more into them.

 “If all your friends jumped off a bridge would you do it too?”
 We all heard it as kids….probably multiple times.
-So why is it when we grow up, and some of us are even repeating that to our own kids now, we still fall for the appeal to authority?
+So why is it when we grow up, and some of us are even repeating that to our own kids now, we still fall for the appeal to the masses?
 In fact, it’s probably the most effective form of advertising.
 “Best selling truck for five years…” “Everyone’s trying it…” are not reasons to buy or do something.
 What if all those people buying something find that it’s the worst truck they’ve ever driven and resell it within a year?
 It can be a sign that it’s a good product and it might be worth looking more into, but sales alone does not prove that.
 Yet we all want to be accepted, we want to be the same and so the masses often rule the market.
 Just ask Apple…

 Probably the most commonly seen fallacy is appeal to authority.
 This is when someone well known endorses a product, usually one they have nothing to do with.
 Athletes endorsing a watch for example.
 Why should I want to buy a watch just because Dion Phaneuf is wearing it?
 All that tells me is that it’s probably really expensive, and price does not always equal quality (another fallacy to look up!).
 Everywhere we look though we see celebrities in ads for seemingly random products….and they work!
 Now, to a lesser extent, this does also exist with celebrities endorsing products they do have some connection to.
 Athletes selling sports equipment does make more sense.
 But unfortunately they’re rarely in these commercials because they think this is the best piece of equipment they’ve ever used.
 More commonly they’ve just been paid a lot of money to smile at the camera and hold up a shoe.